Kids love yogurt, but sometimes they want sugary options. Learn how to choose the best kids yogurt option for your family.

 Newer products are entering the marketplace, including yogurts fortified with brain nutrients such as DHA, ALA and choline.

-Types of Yogurt
+Types of Yogurt for Kids

 From fat free to full fat, and plain to candy-added types, the range of yogurt types is broad.
 Let’s break down the various types of yogurt, and build them from healthiest to least healthy.